 Yes, I’ll Even Send Issues you missed because you “screwed up” (as many put it), such as you accidentally deleted it and can’t get it back.
 And yes, I’ll even send you issues you missed a long time ago: if your subscription was active then, I’ll send a copy.
 My philosophy for customer service is to treat you the way I’d expect to be treated if I was in your shoes.
 That way, it’s awfully easy for me (and my assistants) to figure out what to do to help.
 And I figure you’ll treat me the way you’d want to be treated if you were in my shoes too! 🙂

 Bottom Line: I really do want you to get the issues you paid for, but you need to work with me: I get hundreds of emails a day and just can’t keep up with them all.
-Make your request stand out so I can give it priority.
+Make your request stand out so I can give it priority by using that specific subject line (or the form below, which automatically adds it).
 Thanks.

 If It Happens a Lot